IntensiveCoLearning/ethereum-protocol/README.md

 4. Submit the pull request and waiting to be merged
 5. Join the telegram to keep in touch: <https://t.me/+1l-mHZidAFMyMDZh>

+We also have a weekly meeting for discussing questions or sharing your notes at UTC+0 8:00 AM every Tue.
+Meeting link: <https://meeting.tencent.com/dm/fA6aRc3FNCF9>.

 ## What's Next?

 After this program finished, [Ethereum Protocol Fellowship Program cohort five](https://github.com/eth-protocol-fellows/cohort-four) will be started, we could start working on the EPF together.